hanjos/hanjos.github.io/_drafts/random_thoughts.md

 ### RSS-based social network

-Something like this is what I thought Google Reader could evolve to be, or what Google+ could have been.
+Something like this is what I thought Google Reader could've evolved to be, or what Google+ could have been.
 A content-focused social network, with almost every news site and blog compatible out of the box (due to RSS/Atom).